-2.60 As stated previously, the 2009 survey results suggest industrial wastes continued to fall as the recession took hold rather than as a result of re-structuring of the regional economy.
-The needs assessment assumes that any further decline will end after 2013 because the rate of business closures or reduction of manufacturing capacity will have slowed or been replaced by corresponding new facilities which will generate some wastes.
+As stated previously, the 2009 survey results suggest industrial wastes continued to fall as the recession took hold rather than as a result of re-structuring of the regional economy.
+The Needs Assessment assumes that any further decline will end after 2013 because the rate of business closures or reduction of manufacturing capacity will have slowed or been replaced by corresponding new facilities which will generate some wastes.
+Substantial recovery does not start until 2015.
 This trend is taken as the basis of the optimistic scenario though this might still be seen as conservative in that no overt account is taken of the additional effect of waste minimisation.